 Some recent research studies show an association between gum disease and heart disease.
 In one study from 2014, researchers looked at people who had both gum disease and heart disease.
 They discovered that people who had received adequate care for their gum disease had cardiovascular care costs that were 10 to 40 percent lower than people who didn’t get proper oral care.
 These findings support the idea that gum health affects heart health.

-Authors of a recent review article evaluated several studies and also concluded that a link exists between the two conditions.
+Authors of a recent evaluated several studies and also concluded that a link exists between the two conditions.
 They found that gum disease increases a person’s risk of heart disease by about 20 percent.
 They further concluded that more high-quality research is needed.

 Given this evidence, the American Dental Association and American Heart Association have acknowledged the relationship between gum disease and heart disease.
 Gum disease may increase the risk of heart disease because inflammation in the gums and bacteria may eventually lead to narrowing of important arteries.